PixarV/terraform-provider-r4/website/docs/r/vpc_dhcp_options.html.markdown

 * Notice that all arguments are optional, but you have to specify at least one argument.
 * `domain_name_servers`, `netbios_name_servers`, `ntp_servers` are limited to maximum four servers only.
-* To actually use the DHCP Options Set you need to associate it to a VPC using [`aws_vpc_dhcp_options_association`][tf-main-route-table-association].
+* To actually use the DHCP options set you need to associate it to a VPC using [`aws_vpc_dhcp_options_association`][tf-main-route-table-association].
-* If you delete a DHCP Options Set, all VPCs using it will be associated to `default` DHCP Option Set.
+* If you delete a DHCP options set, all VPCs using it will be associated to `default` DHCP Option Set.
 * In most cases unless you're configuring your own DNS you'll want to set `domain_name_servers` to `AmazonProvidedDNS`.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - ID of the DHCP Options Set.
+* `id` - ID of the DHCP options Set.
-* `arn` - ARN of the DHCP Options Set.
+* `arn` - ARN of the DHCP options Set.
 * `tags_all` - A map of tags assigned to the resource, including those inherited from the provider [`default_tags` configuration block][default-tags].

-Exported but unsupported attributes:
+->  **Unsupported attributes**
+These exported attributes are currently unsupported by CROC Cloud:

 * `owner_id` - ID of the CROC Cloud account that owns the DHCP options set.